 How to Stop the Screaming

 The first step in diffusing a temper tantrum is to keep your own temper in check.
 You're not going to get anywhere with your child if both of you are screaming at each other.
 Spanking your child is also not a good option, and it will only make the tantrum worse.
-Take a deep breath, gain control over your emotions, and then discipline your child by calmly but firmly letting him know that tantrums are not acceptable behavior.
+Take a deep breath, gain control over your emotions, and then discipline your child by calmly but firmly letting them know that tantrums are not acceptable behavior.

 Tantrum Prevention Tactics